Q: Can I pay my Membership

 Q: I think my circumstances may

-Reductions are available - for
+A: Reductions are available - for example if

 summary or contact the Membership Data Office.

 Q: Why have I not received information/journals to which

 I am entitled?

-A: You must keep the Membership Data Office
+A: You must keep the Membership

 Q: Is it easy to get in touch with College

 contactable via the College.
 Telephone messages can be passed

 Q: How can I find out College policy on a given